diwic/dbus-rs/examples/argument_guide.md

 Slices can sometimes be used as arrays - e g, `&[&str]` can be appended, but only very simple types can be used with `get` and `read`, e g `&[u8]`.

+This is the easiest way to get started, but in case you want to avoid the overhead of creating `Vec` or `HashMap`s, the "Array and Dict types" and "Iter / IterAppend" sections offer useful alternatives.

 Variants
 --------

-Things are getting slightly more complex with Variants though, because they are not strongly typed and thus not fit as well into Rust's strongly typed as arrays and dicts.
+Things are getting slightly more complex with Variants, because they are not strongly typed and thus not fit as well into Rust's strongly typed as arrays and dicts.

 If you know the type beforehand, it's still easy: